pmndrs/zustand/docs/guides/nextjs.md

 ### Providing the store

-Let's use our `createCounterStore` to create a new component that will create the store and share it using a `Context` provider component.
+Let's use the `createCounterStore` in our component and share it using a context provider.

 ```tsx
 // components/counter-store-provider.tsx